tenstorrent/riescue/README.md

 1. A framework for writing directed tests in assembly
 2. A comprehensive set of APIs for test generation

-The main features of RiescueD are OS code simulation, random address generation, memory management and page table generation and provide randomized environment for privilege modes, paging modes, virtualization modes (bare metal and virualized)
+The main features of RiescueD are OS code simulation, random address generation, memory management, and page table generation, providing a randomized environment for privilege modes, paging modes, and virtualization modes (bare metal and virtualized).

 ### Features
 At its core, `RiescueD` provides the following key features: